In and Out of Prison

 I was confused.
 I really didn’t get it.
 I had no bond or emotional attachment to him.
 He never took me places one-on-one.
 I’d never really thought of who my real dad was.
 I just accepted my stepdad as my dad even though I didn’t like him much.
 But after I found out, I began to care.
 I wanted to be around my real dad and get to know him.

 But during that time, I was getting into a lot of trouble.
 For two years I’d been running away from home and getting sent to youth shelters and detention centers.
 That made it easier for my dad not to get involved, and I don’t know if he really wanted to be.
-When I was 13, he made some efforts, but by then I was in and out of group homes.
+When I was 13, he made some effort, but by then I was in and out of group homes.

 I was stealing bikes, hanging out with older kids who were members of the gang called The Vice Lords.
 My choices were leading me down a really bad path.
 I remember one incident especially.
 I’d found a bunch of marijuana in a ditch and took it home, but then my mom found it without me knowing.
 She said she needed to go down to the police station to deal with something and that I should come along for the ride.
 But when she got there, she showed them my weed and got me in big trouble with the police.

 Honestly, I think she was just scared and trying to protect me.
-She was a good church lady who didn’t smoke, drink, or party at all.
+She was a good woman who didn’t smoke, drink, or party at all.
 She was so worried about me hanging out with such a bad crowd.
 She thought I could become an addict and end up dead.
 And well, looking back, I don’t blame her.

 But I was so angry at her.
 She used to tell me, “Preston, you can tell me anything.”
 But then she kept on making runaway reports on me and calling the police and getting me sent back to the detention center.
 The early 1990s hip hop culture I grew up in had this rule about snitching — you don’t tell on anyone, ever!
 If you do, it’s the worst form of betrayal.